Saber Interactive: History

 Saber was acquired by Embracer Group in February 2020 in a deal worth US$525 million.
 Under the deal, Saber became the fifth direct subsidiary under Embracer and maintains autonomy.
 Post-acquisition, Matthew Karch continues to serve as chief executive officer and Andrey Iones as chief operating officer.
 After joining Embracer, Saber became a platform for future acquisitions of other studios.

 In August 2020, Saber Interactive acquired 4A Games, the developers behind the Metro video game series and New World Interactive, the developers of Insurgency: Sandstorm.
 In November 2020, Saber Interactive acquired 34BigThings, Mad Head Games, Nimble Giant Entertainment, Snapshot Games and Zen Studios.
 Former President and CEO of id Software, Todd Hollenshead, joined Saber as Head of Publishing on November 18, 2020.

 Saber and Boss Team Games announced Evil Dead: The Game during The Game Awards 2020.

-In February 2021, Embracer Group announced that they acquired Aspyr and that the developer would be a subsidiary for Saber Interactive.
+In February 2021, Embracer Group announced that it acquired Aspyr and that the developer would be a subsidiary for Saber Interactive.
 The day one purchase price amounts to US$100 million on a cash and debt free basis, where US$60 million is paid in cash and US$40 million is paid in newly issued Embracer B shares.
 An additional consideration of a maximum of US$350 million may be paid under the agreement subject to certain conditions.

 In June 2021, new publishing label Prime Matter announced Saber Interactive was developing a new entry in the Painkiller franchise.
 In that same month, Warhorse Studios announced that Saber Interactive will be developing a Kingdom Come: Deliverance port for the Nintendo Switch.

 In August 2021, Saber Interactive acquired 3D Realms, Slipgate Ironworks, SmartPhone Labs, Demiurge Studios, and Fractured Byte.
 The following month, Saber Interactive acquired Bytex.
 In December of that year, Saber Interactive acquired DIGIC Pictures and Shiver Entertainment.